aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to DIF via Java or Online App" h2="On Premise Java API to convert DOTM to DIF without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of feature-rich document manipulation and conversion APIs that can be used to convert DOTM to DIF.
+The process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Words for Java to export DOTM to HTML.
+Aspose.Words for Java is a powerful document manipulation API that enables you to easily convert DOTM to HTML.
+It supports a wide range of document formats, including DOTM, and provides a comprehensive set of features for manipulating documents.
+With Aspose.Words for Java, you can easily convert DOTM to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for Java to convert HTML to DIF.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables you to easily convert HTML to DIF.
+It supports a wide range of spreadsheet formats, including DIF, and provides a comprehensive set of features for manipulating spreadsheets.
+With Aspose.Cells for Java, you can easily convert HTML to DIF with just a few lines of code.

- Converting DOTM to DIF via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to DIF.
+In summary, converting DOTM to DIF via Aspose.Total for Java is a simple two step process.
+By using Aspose.Words for Java, you can export DOTM to HTML.
+After that, by using Aspose.Cells for Java, you can convert HTML to DIF.
+With Aspose.Total for Java, you can easily and quickly convert DOTM to DIF with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}